You’ll have some great compost after adding all of your garden and food waste into the HOTBIN for 90 days.

 Look at this video to see if your HOTBIN compost is ready.

-HOTBIN compost is usually very sticky and moist, potentially quite lumpy and perhaps even looking as though it needs to be or composted further before it can be used.
-Tests show that rather than being ‘poorly’ composted in this state it’s actually quite the reverse.
+HOTBIN compost is usually very sticky and moist, potentially quite lumpy and perhaps even looking as though it needs to be sieved or composted further before it can be used.
+Tests show that rather than being ‘poorly’ composted in this state, it’s actually quite the reverse.

-HOTBIN compost is great news for your soil and plants as it provides water and nutrients to the soil.
-The plants interact with the via the root zone so it is logical that it needs digging in.
-Yes, rain will leach nutrients down and earthworms will eat compost on the surface and expel it underground
+HOTBIN compost appears to have a very high humic substance content which is great news for your soil and plants as it provides water and nutrients to the soil.
+The plants interact with the humus via the root zone so it is logical that it needs digging in.
+Yes, rain will leach nutrients down and earthworms will eat compost on the surface and expel it underground.

 Ready?
 Let’s look at some ways to use it!